moonymango/enmovito/memory-bank/activeContext.md

 - **Data Structure**: Using pandas DataFrame as the central data structure for flexibility and performance
 - **Visualization Embedding**: Using QWebEngineView to embed Plotly visualizations within PyQt
 - **Complex Header Handling**: Special parsing for the three-line header structure in CSV files
+- **Subplot Linking**: Using Plotly's 'matches' property to link only x-axes between subplots

 ### Open Questions